mbuszka/semantic-transformer/notes.md

       appropriate body of lambda in each case
   - for every call site:
     - if known function call, leave as is
     - otherwise replace with a call to apply function, passing

+Values:
+  - Closures
+  - Function pointers (top-level)
+  - Numbers
+  - Strings
+  - Records with tags

+Surface syntax:
+  - Applicative style language with pattern matches